sjohnson03/launch-query/README.md

 4. Enter the following details:
     - Name: LaunchQuery
     - Keyword: launchquery (or your preferred shortcut)
-    - URL: https://launchquery.vercel.app/.com/?s=%s (or your own custom domain)
+    - URL: https://launchquery.vercel.app/.com/?s=%s (or your own custom domain if hosting yourself)
 5. Click "Add"
 6. To make it default, find LaunchQuery in your search engines list, click the three dots, and select "Make default"
 #### Firefox